 All procedures must be completed within the published time limits.
-Late applications will be processed using the procedures published by Hertfordshire County Council in its published information.
 The governing body cannot be held responsible for any delays in submitting applications or responding to the offer of a place.
-The governors may withdraw the offer of a place in any of the following circumstances:
+The governors may withdraw the offer of a place if: